dnotz/DRLND-Project2/Report.md

 While the trained agent performs very well there are many directions for future work.
 Instead of having two completely separate neworks for actor and critic they could both share a common base network.
-Furthermore, it would be great to make statistically significant claims about the agent performance.
+Furthermore, it would be great to make statistically significant claims about the agent's performance.
 To do so, we could repeat the same experiment several times and compute the mean and standard deviation of the agent's performance.
 An interesting direction for research is to make PPO work on the first version of the environment, which only has a single agent.
-In our experiments, due to the strong correlation of the samples, reaching an average score of 30 seemed tricky.
+In our experiments, due to the strong correlation of the samples, reaching an average score of 30 seemed challenging.
 We managed to received an average score of 18 but noticed strong fluctuations in performance.
-Last but not least it would be interesting to compare the PPO performance to implementations of other promising algorithms, such as [A3C](https://arxiv.org/pdf/1602.01783.pdf) or [D4PG](https://openreview.net/pdf?id=SyZipzbCb).
+Last but not least, it would be interesting to compare the PPO performance to implementations of other promising algorithms, such as [A3C](https://arxiv.org/pdf/1602.01783.pdf) or [D4PG](https://openreview.net/pdf?id=SyZipzbCb).